taisei-project/taisei/doc/MATH.rst

 Simple Movement
 ^^^^^^^^^^^^^^^

-Let's take a few concrete examples within Taisei's code.
-For let's look at a piece of movement code for a fairy:
+There are a few concrete examples within Taisei's code, so let's take a look at
+one: a piece of movement code for a fairy.

 .. code-block:: c